hybridsjs/hybrids/docs/migration.md

 #### Key

-The `render` property is now reserved and expects an update function as a value (it cannot be used for other purpose).
+The `render` property is now reserved and expects an update function as a value (it cannot be used for other purposes).
 If you defined it as a full descriptor with custom behavior, you must rename the property:

 ```javascript
 // before